 The choice of the detector read-out mode and DIT setting depends on the science to be performed.
+The DIT can be changed independently of the slit width.

 • For the commonly used FowlerNsamp readout mode, it is strongly recommend to choose one of the DITs listed below.
 A first reason to limit the set of DITs is that the dark which depends on a particular DIT is taken during day time calibration for all settings used during the previous night: if a too large set of different and long DITs is used, there is a risk that daytime calibrations cannot be performed entirely.
 In addition, the method to correct for non-linear detector effects (including the 'odd-even' effect; see Sect.
 6.4) requires a large number of calibrations: at this stage, the CRIRES team can only aim at providing the necessary information to apply such a method for the following DIT values.